mahoney1/docs/commercialpaper-query-tutorial.md

 `firefox index.html`

 3. You should see the results in tabular form in the browser - expand or contract column widths as it suits, such as longer columns like `Invoking ID` etc - note that `TxId` here, is the Fabric transaction Id.
-The `Invoking ID` is a hash of the signer certificate that was used to perform each transaction (eg, original issue, buy, a further purchase by a different investment bank, then a final redeem etc).
-The identity hash would easily be mapped to a real identity in a corporate database (eg Magnetocorp) like an LDAP or Active Directory, ie for reporting purposes (who are the real transacting employees).
-Obviously, transactions originate from other organisation(s) too: information about the invoker from another 'other organization' could be resolved/displayed with other attributes as appropriate.
+The `Invoking ID` is the invoker Common Name, which is extracted using the Client Identity library mentioned earlier.
+Obviously, it would need to be made available as an attribute by any of the organisations executing transactions using this shared smart contract. .
+Alternatives may be a hash of the signer certificate that was used to perform each transaction.

 [Commercial Paper History Report](pics/history-report.png)